FullStackVet/AndrdQuads/README.md

 # Quadrants App
-## 4 Quadrents, each with a different color, title and para
+## 4 Quadrants, each with a different color, title and para
 ### Part of the Android Developer program